mmcc007/screenshots/README.md

 capture tests on each emulator/simulator for each locale your app supports, process the images, and drop them off for Fastlane for delivery to both stores.

-It is inspired by three products from Fastlane:
+It is inspired by three tools from Fastlane:
 1. [Snapshots](https://docs.fastlane.tools/getting-started/ios/screenshots/)
    This is used to capture screenshots on iOS using iOS UI Tests.
 1. [Screengrab](https://docs.fastlane.tools/actions/screengrab/)